 Employing a digital twin paves the way for enhanced readiness information.
 It gives real time insights on the battalion’s preparedness, status of equipment and weapons as well as food, water and fuel availability.
 Such insights are critical to the success of a military operation.

 Digital twin’s insights combined with AI can help with predictive maintenance.
 By using technology, maintenance actions can be initiate before failures cause severe consequences, saving costs.
 Real-time scheduling and execution of maintenance cycles are possible.

 What are the advantages of VR Simulation training for Defense and Military?

 The benefits of using VR Simulation in defense extends beyond mere realistic and immersive experiences.
 Listed below are the benefits of VR Simulation in defense:

 With VR Simulators training can be provided round the clock.
 Use of actual equiments, vehicles, tanks and fire arms for training may not be possible and involves too much risk.
-With VR Simulators training becomes simple, easy and scalable.
+With VR military training simulators becomes simple, easy and scalable.